On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: No Local Minima in the Wasserstein Geometry

 \end{lemma}

 \begin{proof} Standard results exposed in \cite[Theorem 11.2.8]{ambrosio2005gradient} show that $K_t \star \rho$ is absolutely continuous for the Wasserstein metric.
-We fix some $s,t >0$, and write the EVI equation associated to the heat flow, that states that for all $\alpha$ density measure with the same mass as $\rho$ and for almost every $t>0$
+We fix some $s,t >0$, and write the EVI equation associated with the heat flow (see \eqref{EVI_Equation}), that states that for all $\alpha$ density measure with the same mass as $\rho$ and for almost every $t>0$: